plus500s/django-test-tools/README.rst

 #.
 Add `test_tools` to your `INSTALLED_APPS` setting so Django can find the
    signals.

 #.
-Set test runner as following:
+Set test runner.
+You can use jenkins test runner as well but django_jenkins
+   should be in your INSTALLED_APPS:

     TEST_RUNNER = 'test_tools.test_runner.DiscoveryDjangoTestSuiteRunner'

-if you are using jenkins you can use:

     JENKINS_TEST_RUNNER = 'test_tools.test_runner.JenkinsDiscoveryDjangoTestSuiteRunner'

-(note that django_jenkins should be in your INSTALLED_APPS as well)

 #.
 Create test database so application can sync it and probably migrate.
 Name
    for test database can be set in DATABASES as TEST_NAME.
 If TEST_NAME is not provided the 'test_' prefix would be added to regular database NAME.